Wild West Coast of Quiberon Peninsula, Brittany France

 Arche De Port Blanc Roche Percée

-Roche Percée means “pierced rock” in English.
-At low tide, we could take a peek at the arch.
-It was the perfect time for the sunset view because the evening lights just passed through the arch, creating a romantic and spectacle nature scene.
+Roche Percée translates to “pierced rock” in English.
+During low tide, we had the opportunity to catch a peek of the arch.
+Sunset added a touch of magic to the scene, as the evening light streamed through the arch, creating a romantic and spectacular natural setting.

-From the clifftop, stairs were going down to the arch.
-But the stairs were partially collapsed.
-Therefore, access to the arched rock was forbidden.
-We admired the exceptional view and this breathtaking landscape until the sun was below the horizon.
+A set of stairs led from the clifftop down to the arch, but unfortunately, part of the stairs had collapsed, restricting access to the arched rock.
+Despite this, we soaked in the exceptional view and the breathtaking landscape until the sun dipped below the horizon.

 Arche De Port Blanc Roche Percée on Wild West Coast of Quiberon Peninsula, Brittany France